-What is an SR-22?
 According to the NH Department of Motor Vehicles (DMV), "an SR-22 is a certificate of 'proof of liability insurance' which must be submitted by an insurance company licensed to do business in New Hampshire.
 New Hampshire DMV requires the certificate be either for Owner or Non Owner."

 As an SR-22 filing is essentially telling the state you have liability insurance while driving a car, you would need to buy a car insurance policy.
-If you need to get the filing to Concord right away contact Holt Proctor McBriarty Insurance in Milford as we can hand you the SR-22 filing to bring to Concord.
+If you need to get the filing to Concord right away contact a local agent, such as HPM Insurance, as they can typically hand you the SR-22 filing to bring to Concord.

 Contact your insurance agent or company immediately.
 Most insurance companies will mail the SR-22 to Concord but it can take several days.
 According to the NH Department of Insurance, a company is not required to offer SR-22s so you may need time to find another company who does offer the filing.

-Is an SR-22 expensive?
 The SR-22 itself is typically not expensive, but the reason for the SR-22 filing is a major factor when rating a policy.
 A DUI charge is considered a major violation that can remain on your driving history for rating purposes for upwards of three to five years depending on the insurance company.

-I have seen a few clients choose not to keep their NH license and hence not drive for many years.
+We have seen a few clients choose not to keep their NH license and hence not drive for many years.
 This does not mean that they will not need an SR-22 filing once they reapply for their license, but if they do not drive for three to five years following a conviction, the charge may not be figured into the premium.